Are You a new Graduate Student for Fall 2019?

 Mailbox in 241 Schaeffer Hall

 All graduate students will have a mailbox in our main office.
 The faculty do as well.
+Please check your mailbox at least once a week!

 Office Desk Assignment

 Nearly all supported students will have a desk in one of our offices.
 The assignment priority (in this order) includes: Ph.D. and Fellowship candidates, research assistants, half-time teaching assistants, quarter-time teaching assistants and lastly graders.
 Having a desk is a privilege and should be used only for University business.
 Office assignments will be given to students on the first day of classes, August 20th.
 Keys are checked out ONLY after that time.
+Please remember to keep the rooms clean and take out all trash to the large bins in the main hallways.

 Set-up your University of Iowa Email